sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 - On "swssloglevel": We will set the log level to the LOGLEVEL DB, This is the behavior as we have today, and it remains as it is (we just add an option of setting all components to default log level).
 - On "log-level save": We will copy the LOGLEVEL DB content into the loglevel_db.json.
-- On startup: we will load the loglevel_db.json file into the LOGLEVEL DB.
+- On init: we will load the loglevel_db.json file into the LOGLEVEL DB.

 ## 3.2 Persistent logger flow

 - Each component has a singleton Logger object with a log level property and listener thread.
-- On startup:
+- On init:
-  - The loglevel_db.json file is loaded into the LOGLEVEL DB during the init of database docker.
+  - The loglevel_db.json file (that will be kept on /etc/sonic/ folder) is loaded into the LOGLEVEL DB during the init of database docker.
   - The loglevel property is set accordingly to the loglevel value on the LOGLEVEL DB.
 - When a component writes a log message, the Logger writes the message only if the loglevel of the message is above the current loglevel property.
 - When the user wants to set a new log level to a component, he uses the "swssloglevel" CLI command.
 The "swssloglevel" script sets the new verbosity to the LOGLEVEL DB (database #3).